Rules for local spelling bees

 The Scripps National Spelling Bee provides rules for all levels of our competition from the classroom to our national stage.

-The 2021 Rules for Local Spelling Bees are now available.
+The Contest Rules for the 2021 Scripps National Spelling Bee are now available.
 Download this PDF for rules as well as our eligibility requirements for 2021.

 Need a quick how-to?
 Running a spelling bee with our materials is as easy as A-B-C.